Not a lot because I am currently editing two

 One by one, prejudices are tumbling in the West.
 People may harbour private suspicions that other people’s race, sex or sexuality makes them inferior—but to say so openly is utterly taboo.
 As most kinds of prejudiced talk become the preserve of anonymous social-media ranters, though, one old strain remains respectable.
 Just ask a childless person.

-And Private Eye reviews (not online – they’re not silly) John McEnroe’s second autobiography But Seriously:
+Eye reviews (not online – they’re not silly) John McEnroe’s second

 This is an extended shrug of a book, a pointless, wildly self-indulgent ramble that reads like the transcript to an interview with a celebrity magazine during which the interviewer wandered off for a sandwich and couldn’t face going back.